ENSE271Feedbackers/sscf_repo/Related-Documents/CustomerNotes/CutomerNotes_AfterActivity_2.md

 # Activity 2

-## Notes from out customer regarding the lo-fi prototyping of the website design
+## Notes from our customer regarding the lo-fi prototyping of the website design

 ### ***Focus on the following points:***
 - main page (landing page)